 Map – $9.90

-I got this frame at Michael’s when it was on a 60% off sale.
+I got this frame at Michael’s when it was on a 60% off sale (originally $39.99).
 Always shop for frames on sale.
 The color of the “wood” matches the map coloring.
-I took all of the pictures without the plastic “glass” that covers the map to avoid camera glare, but the magnets are strong enough to work through the plastic covering too.
+I took all of the pictures for this post without the plastic “glass” that covers the map to avoid camera glare, but the magnets are strong enough to work through the plastic covering too.

 Ready to make a magnetic travel map and start filling it up with your adventures?